 The patient, named Carlos, preferred not to divulge his last name, bought a strain called Banana Foster from Rise in Paterson, NJ, which they had bought wholesale from Curaleaf.
 Carlos said it seemed repackaged.

-Carlos said the mold was inside the cannabis flower, having grown inside.
+He said that inside, there was mold inside the cannabis flower, having grown inside it.
 Moisture was likely trapped inside the flower, which caused the mold to form.
-He said it only takes a day to grow like that.
+Carlos said it only takes a day to grow like that.

 The bottle said it was packaged on December 22nd.
 Carlos said he found the mold around the 23rd.